internetarchive/dweb-objects/API.md

 Inherited Fields worth commenting on:
 _acl:       Set to prevent access to the VersionList itself
-_list:      List of versions, last on list should be the current version new VersionList (data, master, key, verbose, options)
+_list:      List of versions, last on list should be the current version new VersionList (data, verbose, options)
 data:        Data to initialize to - usually {name, contentacl, _acl}
 master:        True if should be master (false when loaded from Dweb)